googleforgames/agones/site/content/en/docs/Guides/Client SDKs/local.md

 that you can see exactly what the SDK in your game server is doing, and can confirm everything works.

-For local development with integration into your cluster, the SDK Server can also be run in "out of cluster mode", discussed more [below](#running-locally-using-out-of-cluster-mode).

 ## Running the SDK Server

 To run the SDK Server, you will need a copy of the binary.